-MMC lets you insert World Wide Web URLs directly into the viewer and access them using Microsoft Internet Explorer.
-You can use this feature to add web links of your own.
-For example, you might add a link to either an internal help desk page or to a system management procedures page.
+MMC lets you insert World Wide Web URLs directly into the viewer.
+You can access them using Microsoft Internet Explorer.
+This feature is used to add web links of your own.
+For example, you can add a link to either an internal help desk page or to a system management procedures page.